kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - **Don't use variable names in your narrative!** Use descriptive terms, so the reader understands your narrative without relying on the codebook.
   - ❌ There is a negative linear relationship between mpg and hp.
   - ✅ There is a negative linear relationship between a car's fuel economy (in miles per gallon) and its horsepower.
-- **Know your audience:** Your report should be written for a general audience who has an understanding of statistics at the level of STA 199.
+- **Know your audience:** Your report should be written for a general audience who has an understanding of statistics at the level of MATH 250.
 - **Avoid subject matter jargon:** Don't assume the audience knows all of the specific terminology related to your subject area.
 If you must use jargon, include a brief definition the first time you introduce a term.
 - **Tell the "so what":** Your report and presentation should be more than a list of interpretations and technical definitions.
 Focus on what the results mean, i.e. what you want the audience to know about your topic after reading your report or viewing your presentation.
 - **Tell a story:** All visualizations, tables, model output, and narrative should tell a cohesive story!